Finalists of the LaSalle Reimagined Initiative Announced

 The LaSalle Residences, 208 S. LaSalle St.; The Prime Group Inc.

-By converting underutilized office space to residential units, we will make the Loop a safer, more dynamic and vibrant place to live and work,” said Mayor Lori Lightfoot.
+By converting underutilized office space to residential units, we will make the Loop a safer, more dynamic and vibrant place to live and work,” said Former Mayor Lori Lightfoot.
 The winning proposals still need to go through the city’s review process, culminating in a vote by the Chicago City Council.

 ChicagoDPD will seek SBIF apps for neighborhood-oriented projects and ChicagoDCASE will work with ChiLoopAlliance and others to activate storefronts with arts and culture.